-Apply a warm moist compress to the scabs for 10 minutes twice a day.
-Use a clean washcloth that has been dampened with hot water and hold it gently against the scab.
-The moisture and heat help to soften and loosen the scabs and also draw blood to the affected areas, which aids healing.
+Moist heat helps healing by improving blood flow to the area.
+Apply a warm moist compress to the scabs for five minutes twice a day.
+Use a clean washcloth that has been dampened with warm water and hold it gently against the scab.
+The moisture and heat also help to soften and loosen the scabs.